Ho11ow1/ResolutionChanger/README.md

-# ResolutionSwitcher
+# ResolutionChanger

-A simple automatic **ResolutionSwitcher** application built in C# based on the detection of a specified running process.
+A simple automatic **ResolutionChanger** application built in C# based on the detection of a specified process.

 ## Features